Patience

 In addition to an apparently endless supply of alternate versions of “The Soldiers of Our Queen,” there actually were other alternate lyric songs written for Patience!

 One of the very best alternate lyric songs was written by James Brooks.
-It was sung to the tune of “A Magnet Hung in a Hardware Shop” and was performed at the Last Gasp Cast Bash for our 2002 production of Patience and, again, at the Last Gasp Cast Bash for our 2012 production.
+It was sung to the tune of “A Magnet Hung in a Hardware Shop” and was performed at the Last Gasp Cast Bash for our 2002 production of Patience and, again, in 2012 and 2025.
+In 2025, the part of Grosvenor was sung by Alessio Tranchell and the part of The Maiden by Mary Kettlewell.

 Grosvenor: